Colorado Elopement Guide (2024)

 Although September is a great month for foliage and may be as warm as August, keep in mind that this is the month when rogue snow storms may happen.
 On September 5th, 2020, a full on blizzard passed through the state!
 While this is very rare, you can’t completely count it out.

-While sometimes Indian Summer hangs on into mid October, this is typically the month when temperatures plummet and leaves start to fall.
-You’ll start to see snow on the tops of mountain peaks, scenic passes will close for the season as locals gear up for winter.
+While sometimes warm weather hangs on into mid-October, this is typically the month when temperatures plummet and leaves begin to fall.
+You’ll start to see snow on the tops of mountain peaks, and scenic passes will close for the season as locals gear up for winter.
 October is the month of moody elopements.

 Average Autumn Temperatures: Usually around 50 during the day and 40 at night, but it can get below freezing or above 70 during this time, too!